bilalcaliskan/varnish-cache-invalidator/README.md

 ```

 ## Configuration
 Varnish-cache-invalidator can be customized with several command line arguments.
-You can pass command line arguments via
+You can check [sample in-Kubernetes deployment
-[sample deployment file](deployment/invalidator/sample.yaml).
+file](deployment/invalidator/deployment.yaml) for how it goes.
 Here is the list of arguments you can pass:

 ```
 --inCluster                 bool        InCluster is the boolean flag if varnish-cache-invalidator is running inside cluster or not,